Xander-26Code/Tictactoe-in-lc3/readme.md

 - how to justify whether the game is over.
 - how to know who win the game
 - how to output the final winner?
+- how to let the game can play many times, not just for once?

+we initiallize the game board memory every time when the game start